kmrin/RinBot/README.md

 - Next, copy the ID of a empty / new discord text chat from your server, and paste it on the `CHANNEL_ID` value.
 This will make the bot behave like a "chatGPT", but on your discord server!
 - To use StableDiffusion, make sure to open the webui with the `-api` flag, or else the bot won't be able to use it
 - If StableDiffusion doesn't work, check the `url` variable inside `ai/stablediffusion.py` in line 15 and change it accordingly

+### NOTE: `stablediffusion.py` is configured to use "EasyNegativesV2" by default, if you don't have it, get it, insert your own default negative prompt on the code

 ## Ok, cool!
 How do I host my own instance of RinBot?
 #### It's easy: